2017 Somali drought

+The 2017 Somali drought was a severe drought that affected Somalia between late 2016 and early 2018, following consecutive seasons of low rainfall across the country.
+The drought brought widespread crop failure, livestock deaths, and displacement, resulting in one of the biggest humanitarian crises in Somalia since the 2011 East African drought.
+At its peak, it had left more than 6.2 million people, over half the country's population, requiring humanitarian assistance and facing food shortages with several water supplies becoming undrinkable due to the possibility of infection.

 Map of drought and displacement in Somalia, 2017.

-In 2017 a drought ravaged Somalia that has left more than 6 million people, or half the country's population, facing food shortages with several water supplies becoming undrinkable due to the possibility of infection.

-According to the Humanitarian Information Unit of the U.S. Government, over 2.9 million people in Somalia face crisis or emergency level acute food insecurity and need emergency food aid, as a result of below average to failed rains in many areas in 2016 that reduced crop production and harmed livestock.
-Somalia is currently facing its seventh consecutively poor harvest and food stability is a major issue.
-In the April–June rainy season little to no rainfall occurred across much of Somalia in April, but rain has begun and is forecasted in May.
-Lack of potable water has accelerated an acute watery diarrhea-cholera outbreak with an estimated 32,000 cases reported since the beginning of the year.
-1.4 million children are projected to need treatment for acute malnutrition in 2017, according to the UN Children's Fund (UNICEF).
-FEWS NET expects 2.9 million people will remain in crisis and emergency levels of acute food insecurity through at least June 2017.
+According to the Humanitarian Information Unit of the U.S. government, over 2.9 million people in Somalia face crisis or an emergency level acute food insecurity and need emergency food aid as a result of below average to failed rains in many areas in 2016 that reduced crop production and harmed livestock.
+Somalia was facing its seventh consecutive poor harvest and food stability is a major issue.
+In the April–June rainy season little to no rainfall occurred across much of Somalia in April, but rain had begun and was forecasted for May.
+Lack of potable water had accelerated an acute watery diarrhea-cholera outbreak, with an estimated 32,000 cases reported since the beginning of the year.
+1.4 million children were projected to need treatment for acute malnutrition in 2017, according to the UN Children's Fund (UNICEF).
+FEWS NET expects 2.9 million people to remain in crisis and emergency levels of acute food insecurity through to June 2017.
 In March 2017, 1.75 million people received international food assistance, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).

-An estimated 1.1 million IDPs currently live in Somalia, and at least 548,000 additional people have been displaced since November 2016 due to the drought.
+From November 2016 to March 2017, over 615,000 people had been displaced due to the drought.
 Most people displaced by drought left rural parts of Bay, Lower Shabelle, and Sool and settled in urban areas such as Mogadishu and Baidoa.
-Displacement numbers continue to rise as more people leave their homes and displacement monitoring increases.
-IOM and other UN agencies estimate that the number of IDPs, a highly vulnerable group in Somalia, will rise to 3 million by June if the April–June rains are below average or fail entirely.
-Additionally, since January 2016, about 56,000 former Somali refugees have returned from Kenya's Dadaab refugee camp to Somalia through UNHCR's voluntary repatriation program and have settled in Gedo, Bay, Lower Jubba, and Banaadir.
+Since January 2016, about 56,000 former Somali refugees had returned from Kenya's Dadaab refugee camp to Somalia through UNHCR's voluntary repatriation program and have settled in Gedo, Bay, Lower Jubba, and Banaadir.

+Background

+The drought came after a series of poor rainfall seasons across Somalia, leading to crop failures, depleted water points and livestock losses.
+This affected communities that depended on rain-fed agriculture and pastoralism, reducing food production.

+The drought period came while Somalia was still recovering from decades of armed conflict, political instability, and recurring climatic shocks.
+Millions of people were already in need of humanitarian assistance from the effects of the 2011 East Africa drought and famine, which left a humanitarian crisis in the country.

+In late 2016, the United Nations, the FEWS NET and the Food and Agriculture Organization raised an alarm that the lack of rain was threatening food security across Somalia.